 3. GIVING YOUR PLANT TOO MUCH LIGHT

 Not all plants are the same.
-In fact very few indoor plants tolerate DIRECT light.
-Placing a plant next to a window so sunlight beams down on the leaves will in effect roast the plant.
-You can tell if your plant is being burnt if the leaves loose their color, stiffness, or turn brown.
+Very few indoor plants tolerate DIRECT light, much like Nicole Kidman.
+So if you want to keep your plant’s skin supple and taut, especially if it wants to look good after a very public and messy divorce, don’t put it in the sun.
+Placing a plant next to a window so sunlight beams down on the leaves will roast the plant.
+You can tell if your plant is being burnt if the leaves lose their color, stiffness, or turn brown.
 It’s essential to research every plant you buy because they all have different needs.
 Most do well in bright indirect light.
 Others, like the ZZ plant or snake prefer medium to low light and will start to flop if they get too much sun.
-If you take the time to research you could have your plant forever.
+If you take the time to research you could have your plant FOREVER, but don’t jump on your couch too soon.
+It will take time after you bring your plant home for it to adjust or let you know that despite your physical attraction, it just isn’t working.

 4. TAKING THE PLANTS OUT OF THEIR ORIGINAL PLASTIC CONTAINER